Twice A Day, President Trump Is Presented Positive News About Himself

 It's no secret President Trump likes to hear how wonderful he is, so much so that he reportedly made it a scheduled part of his daily routine.
-Every day at 9:30 a.m. and 4:30 p.m., the president receives a folder containing positive news and compliments about the commander-in-chief, Vice News first reported.
+Every day, at 9.30 am and 4.30 pm, the president receives a folder containing positive news and compliments about himself, Vice News first reported.

 The delivery of this special folder reportedly began during the 2016 presidential campaign and continued once Trump took office.
 Republican National Committee (RNC) staffers get up bright and early every day to scan the major news networks for coverage of the Republican president, sending the best clips to White House staff.